Satpal Maharaj

-Satpal Maharaj (born 21 September 1951) is a spiritual master and an Indian politician, serving as the current PWD, tourism, cultural and irrigation minister in the cabinet of Government of Uttarakhand.
-He was born to Shri Hans Ji Maharaj and Shrimati Rajeshwari Devi Ji.
-He is also a National Executive Member of BJP.
+Satpal Maharaj (born Satpal Singh Rawat, 21 September 1951) is an Indian spiritual guru turned politician.
+He is a national executive member of the BJP.
+Currently, he serves as the tourism, cultural, and irrigation minister in the cabinet of the Government of Uttarakhand.
 He is the founder of Manav Utthan Sewa Samiti.

 Early life

 Childhood

-Satpal Maharaj was born as the eldest son of Shri Hans Ji Maharaj, a spiritual guru, and his second wife Rajeshwari Devi in a small town named Kankhal in Haridwar district.
-Since childhood ages, he had a keen interest in spirituality and often used to practice deep meditation techniques.
-His brothers Bhole Ji Maharaj and Prem Rawat are also spiritual gurus.
+Satpal was born as the eldest son of Hans Maharaj, a spiritual guru, and his second wife, Rajeshwari Devi, in a small town named Kankhal in Haridwar district.
+Since childhood, he has had an interest in spirituality and often practices deep meditation techniques.
+His brothers, Bhole Rawat and Prem Rawat are also spiritual gurus.